 - Food security resources for students

-- The Office of Spiritual Life is offering regular programming and opportunities to meet online: meditation, virtual living room, coffee and chai chats, and a Wednesday Harry Potter reading series (Harry Potter and Sacred Texts).
+- The Office of Spiritual Life offers programming and opportunities to meet online: meditation, virtual living room, coffee and chai chats, and a Wednesday Harry Potter reading series (Harry Potter and Sacred Texts).
 The events are throughout the day in real time.

-- Center for Identity + Inclusion and their campus partners continue to offer programming and resources
+- The Center for Identity + Inclusion and their campus partners offer virtual programming and resources.

-- The College site for Spring Quarter 2020 includes a wide range of information including on academics and academic advising.
+- The College’s Autumn Quarter 2020 site includes a wide range of academic information, including on academics and academic advising.

 - The Bursar’s Office offers Emergency Assistance Programs for students.

-- Many of the Council on Advanced Studies Workshops will continue to meet virtually through the Spring Quarter, giving graduate students a chance to present and receive feedback on their ongoing research.
+- The Council on Advanced Studies Workshops will continue to meet virtually, giving graduate students a chance to present and receive feedback on their ongoing research.

-There are many online resources for learning outside of your classes and more will be developed in the coming weeks and months.
+Many online resources for learning and engaging the campus community beyond the classroom are available and more will be developed in the coming weeks and months.

-- UChicago Virtual Events provides a central place to find opportunities to learn and engage with the entire University
+- UChicago Virtual Events provides a central place to find opportunities to learn and engage the entire University.

-- Virtual UChicago Arts includes an outstanding line-up of performances and other opportunities to engage in our arts community throughout the spring.
+- Virtual UChicago Arts includes information on livestreams, workshops, events and other opportunities to engage in our arts community.

-- Rockefeller Memorial Chapel: Enjoy carillon recordings, reflections from the Dean of the Chapel, and explore the Chapel virtually
+- Rockefeller Memorial Chapel offers carillon recordings, reflections from the Dean of the Chapel, and a chance to explore the Chapel virtually.

 Podcasts, Recorded Lectures, and Online Publications

-- UChicago YouTube Channel: Lectures, faculty interviews, and more related content
+- The UChicago YouTube Channel brings together lectures, faculty interviews, and more related content.

-- Harper Lecture YouTube Channel: Expanding archive of the Alumni Association’s Harper Lecture Series, including the most recent virtual lectures
+- The Harper Lecture YouTube Channel is an expanding archive of the Alumni Association’s Harper Lecture Series, including the most recent virtual lectures.

-- Humanities Division: Humanities Day Lectures and Keynotes, Bross Lectures, Berlin Lectures, and others archived
+- The Humanities Division has archived Humanities Day Lectures and Keynotes, Bross Lectures, Berlin Lectures, and much more.

-- Social Sciences Division: John Hope Franklin Lecture Series, interviews with faculty, talks, and more
+- Social Sciences Division has made the John Hope Franklin Lecture Series, interviews with faculty, talks, and more available.

-- The Law School: Coase Lectures in Law and Economics, Dewey Lectures in Law and Philosophy, discussions, recent lectures, and more.
+- The Law School has made the Coase Lectures in Law and Economics, Dewey Lectures in Law and Philosophy, discussions, recent lectures, and more available.

-- Oriental Institute: OI lectures, Gallery and Exhibit information, Digitized Archival footage and more
+- Oriental Institute offers OI lectures, Gallery and Exhibit information, and Digitized Archival footage.

-- Becker Friedman Institute: offers archived lectures and interviews as well as a working paper series
+- The Becker Friedman Institute has archived lectures and interviews as well as a working paper series.

-- Mansueto Institute for Urban Innovation Research Paper Series: A working paper series that provides a forum to disseminate early-stage and under peer review research
+- The Mansueto Institute for Urban Innovation Research Paper Series provides a forum to disseminate early-stage and under peer review research

-- Neubauer Collegium for Culture and Society: Director’s Lectures, past exhibitions, and virtual tour and information for the current gallery exhibit, “Apsáalooke Women and Warriors”
+- The Neubauer Collegium for Culture and Society offers Director’s Lectures, past exhibitions, and a virtual tour and information for the current gallery exhibit, “Apsáalooke Women and Warriors.”